 - All Exam Materials

 The above items should be placed in a sealed envelope on which the instructor’s name, course number and section are clearly written.
-The exam materials must be delivered to the proctor between 12:00 and 12:15 p.m. on the day of the exam.
+The exam materials must be delivered to the proctor between 11:30-11:45 am on the day of the exam.
+Instructors are to pick up completed exams from the proctored exam room between 2:00-2:30 pm on the day of the exam.

 Students should be given the following instructions: